 During our trip, we met companies in several sectors ranging from car distribution to fertilizers.
 One of the firms we met was a small but respected electrical contractor that is waiting for the outcome of its bid for a large metro project.
 The Istanbul metro will be expanded to 300 km in the coming years and the company has an opportunity to grow many times over, should its bid turn successful.

 July took us to Asia to meet companies producing anything from vegetables to lubricants.
-One of the new companies that we invested in was an efficient Malaysian company selling kitchens.
+One of the new companies that the fund invested in was an efficient Malaysian company selling kitchens.
 The firm does almost no manufacturing (unlike its competitors), but rather focuses on supply chain management and kitchen assembly with the best materials from around the world.
 The company’s management expects future growth to come from surrounding countries.

 Greece still dominated world news last month.
-The country is not related to our companies, but its past and future negotiations affect currencies and overall business sentiment worldwide.
+The country is not related to the fund's companies, but its past and future negotiations affect currencies and overall business sentiment worldwide.
 Additionally, the expected China stock market slide that started in June continued this month, spooking investors further.
 The emerging markets indices fell in July, but the companies in the fund fared well and kept the fund in positive territory.

 The most interesting market news in our perspective, however, was the Iran nuclear deal.
 The country is still uninvestable, as long as sanctions are in place, but the market holds a great potential given its population size and average education level.
 The Iranian stifled consumer has waited for a change for years, and we are keen to follow the situation.

 Last month’s market turmoil brought along what we had expected for over a year with China leading the global downward charge in stock market values.
 In addition to stock repricing, currencies also began to devalue around Asia.
 Commodities took a heavy hit as well.
-Our fund had been able to resist the downward current for quite some time, even reaching its all-time high in early August, but the global market sentiment finally caught up bringing the fund down notably.
+The fund had been able to resist the downward current for quite some time, even reaching its all-time high in early August, but the global market sentiment finally caught up bringing the fund down notably.

-Our worst losses came from the Kuala Lumpur region as the Malay markets were squeezed between cheap oil and the renminbi devaluation.
+The fund's worst losses came from the Kuala Lumpur region as the Malay markets were squeezed between cheap oil and the renminbi devaluation.
 The ringgit depreciated extensively while the local exchange fell even faster.
 The panic-filled wave of selling took the KL index down 16% in euro terms.

 We chose not to join the stampede, and instead waited for opportunities the storm might uncover.
-As a result, we made a couple of new investments and added to shares that had become even more interesting.
+As a result, the fund made a couple of new investments and added to shares that had become even more interesting.
 We were also very pleased to notice that the fund’s investors exhibited their long-term stance as the fund flows turned strongly positive during the month.

 While the global markets were wobbling, we took a tour through Mexico, where we visited several companies from tortilla makers to banks.
 The ability of the local consumer banks to sustain high margins year after year made a couple of the financiers very appealing, but our best conversation was had with an auto manufacturer producing suspensions for a number of global brands.
-Even though we didn’t make any investments at this time, we trust that the portfolio exposure to the western hemisphere may increase in the near future.
+Even though the fund didn’t make any investments at this time, we trust that the portfolio exposure to the western hemisphere may increase in the near future.

 The world is still wondering what direction to go.
 Will growth continue or not?
 In the long range, the answer may be clear, but the expected volatility seems to still have a hold on the markets.
 We, nonetheless, still continue to travel and find companies – quality firms that are even cheaper than they were two months ago.

-In September, we received new results from companies, and our Pakistani cement holding was well on display.
+In September, we received new results from companies, and the fund's Pakistani cement holding was well on display.
 One of the largest producers in the country, this company saw its net income increase by 28% from a year before, even though the revenue was flat.
 Income is expected to continue to rise as the company takes part in large infrastructure projects and continues to produce its own cheaper and more reliable energy.
 Pakistan is additionally seeing a surge in private building as the 5% GDP growth and historic-low 7% interest rates are putting more money into the pockets of the regular Joe (or the average Mohammed).

 South East Asia woke up to the potential of the Pacific Free Trade Treaty, when initial signatures were put in place.
 We were traveling through local cities and countryside when many of the companies we had just met saw their stocks surging.
 We met with a car distributor in Vietnam, where consumption habits have just started shifting from scooters to cars.
 The potential removal of tariffs should further support the industry transformation and the business itself.
 In Thailand we met with a business park developer that expanded to neighboring countries.
 The developer would likely be another recipient of increased business when the treaty is ratified.

 The mood in Egypt was more muted.
 The country’s economy is undergoing a large transformation, and individuals and companies are anticipating a 15-20% devaluation of the Egyptian pound.
 Unsurprisingly, the companies we visited advertised their foreign currency earnings.
-We invested in one of these companies – the business was able to multiply its revenues through construction projects in Saudi Arabia, as well as locally in Egypt.
+The fund invested in one of these companies – the business was able to multiply its revenues through construction projects in Saudi Arabia, as well as locally in Egypt.
 The company is likely to continue benefiting from government focus on infrastructure and home building.

 November was very much a month of travel.
 In Thailand, we met with a local developer that has been building apartments for the lower middle class for the past two decades, becoming increasingly more competitive.
 Their condominiums are wanted not only due to their good price (mortgage payments are kept on par with rents), but also thanks to their management and support services.
 The company is currently finishing two thousand apartments while the government has promised to provide additional subsidies for buyers of these lower-income homes.
 We felt that the time for investment was excellent.